 Employees can monitor payroll through an employee self-service portal (ESSP).
 An online HR dashboard answers questions about their paychecks.
-Companion mobile apps put HR on their smartphone.
+And mobile apps put HR on their smartphone.

 They can view Paid Time Off (PTO) balances and sick day usage.

-Employees can also update contact information, withholding, and other pertinent data without manually filling out forms.
+Employees can also update contact information, withholding, and other data without manually filling out forms.

 In addition, they can view their schedules, request time off, or send a message to HR.

 If your policy allows it, let employees opt-in for additional hours.
-This can be updated at any time an employee is available for more hours.
 Managers can quickly view which employees are available, which have overtime scheduled already, and who has the qualifications for the shift.

 This visibility makes it easier for managers to fill unexpected vacant shifts.

-- It is frustrating to repeat a task due to an error
+- Repeating a task due to an error

-- It is discouraging to track down an employee for missing information
+- Tracking down an employee for missing information

 Imagine solving these problems!